Here are some well-intentioned tips on how to design the

 difference between the trouble-free construction $obj = new MyClass

-and the criticized $obj = MyClass::getInstance()
+and the criticized $obj = MyClass::getInstance().
+This is even less

 significant in dynamic languages like PHP, where you can “write in PHP 5.3”

-$obj = $class::getInstance()
+$obj = $class::getInstance().

 The first issue can be eliminated if singletons do not act like global